 In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations.
-These current or future laws and regulations may impair our research, development or commercialization efforts.
-Failure to comply with these laws and regulations also may result in substantial fines, penalties or other sanctions.
+These current or future laws and regulations may impair our research, development, or commercialization efforts.
+Failure to comply with these laws and regulations may also result in substantial fines, penalties, or other sanctions.

-The FDA, the EMA and other comparable foreign regulatory authorities may not accept data from trials conducted in locations outside of their jurisdiction.
+The FDA, the EMA, and other comparable foreign regulatory authorities may not accept data from trials conducted in locations outside of their jurisdiction.

-We may choose to conduct international clinical trials in the future.
+To date, we have only completed one clinical trial, in Mexico, and we may choose to conduct international clinical trials in the future.
 The acceptance of study data by the FDA, the EMA or other comparable foreign regulatory authority from clinical trials conducted outside of their respective jurisdictions may be subject to certain conditions.
-In cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (i) the data are applicable to the United States population and United States medical practice; (ii) the trials are performed by clinical investigators of recognized competence and pursuant to current GCP requirements; and (iii) the FDA is able to validate the data through an on-site inspection or other appropriate mean.
+In cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (i) the data are applicable to the United States population and United States medical practice; (ii) the trials are performed by clinical investigators of recognized competence and pursuant to current GCP requirements; and (iii) the FDA is able to validate the data through an on-site inspection or other appropriate means, to the extent necessary.
 Additionally, the FDA's clinical trial requirements, including the adequacy of the patient population studied and statistical powering, must be met.
 In addition, such foreign trials would be subject to the applicable local laws of the foreign jurisdictions where the trials are conducted.
-There can be no assurance that the FDA, the EMA or any applicable foreign regulatory authority will accept data from trials conducted outside of its applicable jurisdiction.
-If the FDA, the EMA or any applicable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which would be costly and time-consuming and delay aspects of our business plan, and which may result in our product candidates not receiving approval for commercialization in the applicable jurisdiction.
+There can be no assurance that the FDA, the EMA, or any applicable foreign regulatory authority will accept data from trials conducted outside of its applicable jurisdiction.
+If the FDA, the EMA, or any applicable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which would be costly and time-consuming and delay aspects of our business plan, and which may result in our product candidates not receiving approval for commercialization in the applicable jurisdiction.